philpep/test-driven-infrastructure-example/README.rst

 - Testinfra_ to run tests.
 Alternatives: Serverspec_, shell script.
 - Tox_ to setup the virtualenv and run vagrant and testinfra.
 Alternatives:
   Make, shell script.
-- Jenkins_ as CI server to run tests on pull requests.
+- Travis_ as CI server to run tests on pull requests.
+Alternatives: Jenkins_

 Installation